museMKUltra/store/docs/database-integration.md

 - No support for matching collections/maps
 - Database-specific support for matching strings
 - Exact matching for other types (e.g. numbers/dates)

+### Using Criteria API

+Create queries dynamically using Java code instead of JPQL/SQL.